guardian/grid/docs/05-reingestion/01-how-to.md

 Once the image ids are available in dynamoDB, to begin reingestion, turn the EventBridge source for the image reingestion lambda on.
 At the time of writing, this lambda is called `admin-tools-image-batch-index-lambda-{STAGE}`.

+This lambda –

+- finds each image by its ID in the S3 bucket containing -
+-

 The images are processed on `admin-tools`-specific `image-loader` boxes, and the reingestion messages are sent to the low-priority queue, so reingestion should not affect the performance of PROD.

 You can check the progress of the reingestion in [the metrics tool]().
 Once all images have been reingested, the activity on the lambda should cease.

+Once there are no more images to process, we'd expect most images to be in the

+If you'd like a full description of the current table state,the script `scan-dynamo-table-for-image-statuses.js` will dump the current state of the reingestion table into a file for inspection.

-Don't forget to turn off the EventBridge source once this process is complete.
+Don't forget to turn off the EventBridge source once this process is complete!

 ## 3. Check the images are now present in the Grid